theopensystemslab/planx-new/doc/how-to/metabase/how-to-add-allow-list-variables.md

 GRANT SELECT ON "public"."analytics_summary" TO metabase_read_only;
 GRANT SELECT ON "public"."submission_services_summary" TO metabase_read_only;
 ```
+In the down file, un-comment the lines and preserve the original query (this is so that changes can be reverted if need be).

   🎊🎉🎈 Now your new variable is ready for testing 🎈🎉🎊

 ### Step 3 - Testing your new `ALLOW_LIST` variable

   Now you can begin testing your a service where your new passport variable is set, and as it is populated in the passport, it should come through to your new view.column.

+  With both Hasura and the Editor running locally, choose a relevant service and "Open published service" (making sure that you use the normal link and not the one with analytics turned off).
+Go through a user journey that should create analytics with your expected values.
+Check that the table is populated as expected in Hasura.

   Key to ensure that it is coming through in the right format, and with the expected value.
 A typical issue may be that it comes through as something like `['your value']` which will be read as `jsonb` by metabase and only allow boolean based filtering when creating dashboards, *does it exist or not*